thribhu/swift-say/README.md

 - The project is cloned from [casbin-react-express](https://github.com/casdoor/casdoor-nodejs-react-example)
 - For seamless development expeirence, [lerna](https://lerna.js.org/docs/getting-started) is initilized to adapt mono repo approach
 - There are 2 packages in the monorepo
-  1. milana-server
+  1. server
-  2. milana-web-client
+  2. client-web

 ## Prerequisites

-> For simplicity, the documentation uses `milana` as the name of origanisation and application
+> For simplicity, the documentation uses `message-class` as the name of origanisation and application

 1. Should have a casdoor application setup on the [casdoor](https://casdoor.org/)
 2. Create an organisation in casdoor,